DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 _Ha =>  students who scored the same on the same music genres, also scored the same on the same movie genres_

-_H0 =>  a students score on a certain music genre does not reflect his/her score on a certain movie genre_
+_H0 =>  a student's score on a certain music genre does not reflect his/her score on a certain movie genre_

 __________